apiato/documentation/docs/optional-components/tests.md

 ### Rules {#rules}

 - All Container Tests classes SHOULD extend from a Container Internal TestCase class `{container-name}/tests/TestCase.php`.
-The container **TestCase** MUST extends from the main TestCase on the Ship layer `App\Ship\Parents\Tests\PhpUnit\TestCase`. *(Adding functions to the container TestCase allows sharing those functions between all Test classes of the Container)*.
+The container **TestCase** MUST extend main TestCase on Ship layer `App\Ship\Parents\Tests\PhpUnit\TestCase`. *(Adding functions to the container TestCase allows sharing those functions between all Test classes of the Container)*.

 ### Folder Structure {#folder-structure}